dbudaghyan/qcluster/README.md

 # uv run --with jupyter jupyter-lab
 # and open notebooks/pipeline.ipynb and run the cells
 ```

 The reports will be saved in the `EVALUATION_RESULTS_DIR` defined in the `.env` file.
+See the [Evaluation Results](docs/Evaluation%20Results.md) for more details on the results
+structure.

 <!-- LICENSE -->
 <h2 id="license">📄 License</h2>